What Are U.S. COVID Travel Requirements and How Can Seven Corners Help?

 If you’re traveling outside the U.S., check if your destination also requires a negative COVID-19 test result and if they have additional testing requirements.
 Some countries may require tests performed by a specific, trusted entity.

-The COVID-19 vaccine may be required for travel, depending on your destination.
 Also, regardless of vaccine mandates, your destination may require you to present a negative COVID-19 test result from a Trusted Testing Partner within one day of boarding your flight.

 What If I Test Positive for COVID Before or During My Trip?